anicolas91/aws-ai-practitioner-notes/README.md

 It can

-- remove PII using 'redaction'
+- remove PII using 'redaction' (aws has like 5 options by default that you can redact, like names, phone no, ssn, etc)
 - detect multiple languages

 use cases include: